syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks/managing-tasks.md

 In Gantt Chart, the controls such as form elements, grid and RTE in add and edit dialog can be customized by using [AdditionalParams](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttAddDialogField.html#Syncfusion_EJ2_Gantt_Gantt_AdditionalParams) property.

 ### Customize general tab of dialog

-In the general tab of add/edit dialog, the custom input [Fields](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttAddDialogField.html#Syncfusion_EJ2_Gantt_Gantt_Fields) can be included into fields by defining the field names either from the data source or template in [AddDialogFields](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttAddDialogFields.html) and [EditDialogFields](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttEditDialogFields.html) respectively.
+The form element in the `General` tab of the add/edit dialog can be added or removed by using the [fields](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttAddDialogField.html#Syncfusion_EJ2_Gantt_Gantt_Fields) property within the [addDialogFields](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttAddDialogFields.html) and [editDialogFields](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.GanttEditDialogFields.html) settings respectively.

-In the below sample, added field from the template to general tab.
+The controls of the `fields` can be customized by using the [edit](https://ej2.syncfusion.com/aspnetcore/documentation/gantt/managing-tasks/managing-tasks#cell-edit-template) template feature.

+In the below sample, `General` tab is customized using the `fields` property.
+The fields **TaskID**, **TaskName** and **newInput** are added in both `addDialogFields` and `editDialogFields` settings.

 {% if page.publishingplatform == "aspnet-core" %}